-Remarks on Restarting Jobs:
+Remarks on Restarting Jobs

-- o Restart events should be considered transient, persisting only during the time that LSCHEDULER is running.
+- 8. Restart events should be considered transient, persisting only during the time that LSCHEDULER is running.
 If you issue a bulk kill of all jobs, then any pending restart events are discarded.
-The affected jobs are not automatically restarted at a later time. - o In future versions, the user will be able to schedule a restart for a job, even if the LSCHEDULER is not running.
-Such restart events will be persistent. - o A job which has never been started cannot be flagged for restart. - o Jobs which are running cannot be flagged for restart without also issuing a kill operation.
+The affected jobs are not automatically restarted at a later time. - 9.
+In future versions, the user will be able to schedule a restart for a job, even if the LSCHEDULER is not running.
+Such restart events will be persistent. - 10.
+A job which has never been started cannot be flagged for restart. - 11.
+Jobs which are running cannot be flagged for restart without also issuing a kill operation.

-Appendix J: Document Type Definition
+Appendix J: DocumentTypeDefinition(DTD)

-(DTD)